 Also, if you look closely at the distribution of these levels, only 3% will make it to the top two positions.
-The rest of the 97% (Area Manager and below) can expect to be slogging over a period close to two years, just to earn an average of $1,400+ per month.
-All the sudden, this figure is such a far cry from the much desired residual income goal that everyone is talking about in the MLM world.
+The rest of the 97% (Area Manager and below) can expect to be slogging over a period of close to two years, just to earn an average of $1,400+ per month.
+All of a sudden, this figure is such a far cry from the much-desired residual income goal that everyone is talking about in the MLM world.

 So, Is Selling Arbonne Worth It?

 In recent years, we have seen many consultants (not only from Arbonne) attempting to promote their networking brands online, whether it’s through social media or blogging.
 The way I see it, the efforts have very little traction because online marketing was never their core channel, to begin with.